livvah/order-shirt-database/README.md

 # order-shirt-database
-Queries database to populate shirt size and color menu, and allows user to "order a shirt" with these options and offer a personalized description of their order.
+Queries database to populate shirt size and color menu, and allows user to "order a shirt" with these options, then offers a personalized description of their order.